-1. GENERAL EDUCATION: Complete one of the following: Α. California State University General Education (CSU GE) 39-41 units Β. Intersegmental General Education Transfer Curriculum (IGETC) 37-39 units C. College of the Sequoias' Associate Degree General Education (COS GE) 19 units
+1. GENERAL EDUCATION: Complete one of the following:

+A. California State University General Education (CSU GE) B. Intersegmental General Education Transfer Curriculum (IGETC) C. College of the Sequoias' Associate Degree General Education (COS GE) 19 units

 EXEMPTION FOR HIGH UNIT TRANSFER MAJORS: Students who have met the minimum admissions requirements for transferring to a UC or CSU campus in a major, such as Science or Engineering, where completion of the CSU GE or IGETC is not recommended, due to excessive units, will be granted this Associate degree with the completion of the COS Associate Degree General Education requirements, instead of the CSU GE or IGETC.